synergy-au/cactus-runner/README.md

 HOST_UID=$(id -u) HOST_GID=$(id -g) docker compose up -d
 ```

-When using the Bruno API client collection with the dockerised harness runner, it is necessary to change the collections's `HOST` variable from `http://localhost:8080` to `http:localhost:8000`.
+When using the Bruno API client collection with the dockerised cactus runner, it is necessary to change the collections's `HOST` variable from `http://localhost:8080` to `http:localhost:8000`.